 In this study, detection efficiency refers to the ability of the DUT to detect MIPs.
-It is one of the essential performance metrics for silicon detectors, evaluated through the following procedure: (1) the telescope predicts a hit position x{pred} of a track on the DUT plane; (2) the DUT then searches for a cluster within a window of $x{pred} \pm 109 \mu\text{m}$; (3) if a cluster is found, the track is considered to have been successfully detected by the DUT.
+It is one of the essential performance metrics for silicon detectors, evaluated through the following procedure:

+- The telescope predicts a hit position x{pred} of a track on the DUT plane - The DUT then searches for a cluster within a window of $x{\text{pred}} \pm 109 \mu\text{m}$ - If a cluster is found, the track is considered to have been successfully detected by the DUT

 Based on this, the efficiency along the strip is analyzed to determine the total sensitive area, and the relationship between detection efficiency and the hit position between two readout strips (hit position inner strip) is then investigated.
 Owing to the large telescope coverage, tracks spanning the full length of the SSD along the strip direction can be reconstructed.
-Fig. 10 [FIGURE:10] shows the detection efficiency along the strip direction.
-The detection efficiency remains close to 1 across the entire SSD (total efficiency = 99.8%), with the detector edges clearly delineated.
-This indicates that: (1) the bias resistors located between two aluminum readout strips did not affect the efficiency; (2) the introduction of three floating strips does not lead to a reduction in detection efficiency.
+Figure 11 [Figure 11: see original paper] shows the detection efficiency along the strip direction.
+The detection efficiency remains close to 1 across the entire SSD (total efficiency =

+99.8%), with the detector edges clearly delineated.
+This indicates that: (1) the bias resistors located between two aluminum readout strips did not affect the efficiency, and (2) the introduction of three floating strips does not lead to a reduction in detection efficiency.

-The detection efficiency versus inner strip hit position for different regions is shown in Fig. 11 [FIGURE:11].
-All regions exhibit the highest detection efficiency near the two readout strips and the lowest in the middle, which is consistent with the charge collection behavior of the SSD.
+The detection efficiency versus inner strip hit position for different regions is shown in Fig. 12 [Figure 12: see original paper].
+It can be seen that all regions exhibit the highest detection efficiency near the two readout strips and the lowest in the middle, which is consistent with the charge collection behavior of the SSD.
 For Region-A and Region-B, the efficiency decreases gradually from the readout strip to the first floating strip but drops more rapidly after crossing the first floating strip.
-For Region-C, with no floating strips, the efficiency remains relatively stable over a wider range, with only a small drop in the central range.
+For Region-C, with no floating strips, the efficiency remains relatively stable over a wider range, with only a small drop in the most central range.
 Generally, the total detection efficiency of all three regions is 99.8%.
+In addition, we have studied the fake hit rate of the detector and found that, under the current cluster selection criteria, the per-channel fake hit rate is 0.022%.
+Therefore, the potential overestimation of detection efficiency due to fake hits can be considered negligible.